kennux75/MultiTasksVPSServer/README.md

 # USAGE:
    STEP1:

    We will start SWAG and generate the certificates with the SUBDOMAINS variable.
    Ensure to have <example.org> and all subdomains you want to use already created

-         " # docker-compose up -d"
+         # docker-compose up -d
-         " wait a few seconds..."
+         wait a few seconds...

    At this step, you should be able to see the SWAG welcome page on your domain: https://example.org And you should be able to access the SWAG dashboard at the url: https://dashboard.<example.org> (if you have created the domain previously)

    STEP2:

       "plop":
          test